LeeT27/scatterV/README.md

 * `mem_wb_control`: `reg_write` and `wb_sel`.

 ### Control Signal Optimization
-In the pipelined model, I made single value to represent all the control signals rather than a bunch of individual wires so that I could easily pass one value between pipeline register groups and then manually select bits to be passed per stage
+In the pipelined model, I made single bit-vector value to represent all the control signals rather than a bunch of individual wires so that I could easily pass one value between pipeline register groups and then manually select bits to be passed per stage

-### Data Hazard
+### Data Hazards

 ---